plantain-00/clean-release/README.md

-releaseRepository | string? | used to publish to a git release repository, eg: `https://github.com/plantain-00/baogame-release.git` releaseBranchName | string? | the branch name of the release repository notClean | boolean? | if true, do not clean the tmp directory askVersion | boolean? | if exists, will ask promp version
+releaseRepository | string? | used to publish to a git release repository, eg: `https://github.com/plantain-00/baogame-release.git` releaseBranchName | string? | the branch name of the release repository notClean | boolean? | if true, do not clean the tmp directory askVersion | boolean? | if true, will ask promp version changesGitStaged | boolean? | if true, will make sure all changes is git staged

 #### npm package demo